-The Corpus Christi MPO staff continues to present an agenda item at Regular TAC meetings to serve as the focus for the Regional Coordination Group.
-The TAC members and Corpus Christi MPO staff are welcome to invite other local staff members of the agencies related to transportation project and program delivery in our region.
+The Corpus Christi MPO staff continues to present information to serve as the focus for the Regional Coordination Group, which is the monthly TAC meeting.
+We also provide monthly updates to the TPC.
+The TAC members and Corpus Christi MPO staff invite other local agency staff to provide information on transportation project and program grant submittal proposals.
 We encourage all those to attend the TAC meeting to provide their input to the specific federal transportation grants being proposed and identified for future submittals over the remaining four years of these transportation grants.
 The Corpus Christi MPO staff will inform the TPC and TAC of available grant opportunities whenever these become available and ask for their comments and directions as part of the regional coordination efforts.